SDXorg/pysd/docs/index.rst

 The code for this package is available at: https://github.com/SDXorg/pysd

-If you find a bug, or are interested in a particular feature, see :doc:`reporting bugs <../reporting_bugs>`.
+If you find any bug, or are interested in a particular feature, see :doc:`reporting bugs <../reporting_bugs>`.

 If you are interested in contributing to the development of PySD, see the :doc:`developer documentation <../development/development_index>` listed above.

 Citing
 ^^^^^^